ueberdosis/blog/content/blog/05/post.md

 ### 2. Eight hours is too much.
 Depending on the contract, role, and experience of a team member, we schedule 4-6 hours a day.
 We don’t expect anyone to start their day, work 8 hours straight, and call it a day then.
 It’s not how it works, so we don’t plan that way.

+We all need some time in-between.
+Whether it’s to slack around, ask someone how the recent holiday has been, watch a video, or whatever.
+That’s how we all do it—no need to feel bad because of that.

 If someone can do more on a specific day, fine.
+But it’s not what we expect.

 ### 3. Make it transparent.
 Anyone has access and can look at the schedule for the whole team.
-Anyone can ask to change the plans.
+We schedule new projects with the project team, and anyone can ask to change the plans anytime.

-But there is only one person responsible (and able) to change the schedule.
-We started to have three people doing that, but that led to chaos a few times.
-One overlooking all priorities is enough for our team of eleven.
+But there is only one person responsible (and able) to change the schedule in the tool.
+We started to have multiple people doing that, but that led to chaos a few times.
+One person overlooking all priorities is enough for our team of eleven.

 ### 4. Plan months ahead to avoid surprises.
 Most of the time, our schedule reaches as far as two months in the future.